Reuters Iraq bureau chief threatened, denounced over story

-LONDON The Baghdad bureau chief for Reuters has left Iraq after he was threatened on Facebook and denounced by a Shi'ite paramilitary group's satellite news channel in reaction to a Reuters report <here> last week that detailed lynching and looting in the city of Tikrit.
+LONDON, April 11 The Baghdad bureau chief for Reuters has left Iraq after he was threatened on Facebook and denounced by a Shi'ite paramilitary group's satellite news channel in reaction to a Reuters report last week that detailed lynching and looting in the city of Tikrit.

 The threats against journalist Ned Parker began on an Iraqi Facebook page run by a group that calls itself "the Hammer" and is believed by an Iraqi security source to be linked to armed Shi'ite groups.
 The April 5 post and subsequent comments demanded he be expelled from Iraq.
 One commenter said that killing Parker was "the best way to silence him, not kick him out."